MichaelRichens/supportguys/README.md

-A basic skeleton of a simple site.
-Some site specific info can be configured in .env
+A simple site for supportguys.co.uk, done in React/Next.js

 npm run dev will serve on [http://localhost:3000](http://localhost:3000)